SuruchiKumbhar0712/react-demo/README.md

 # react-demo
-This is my first Git Repository for React Application
+This is my first Git Repository for React Application.
+Author Suruchi Kumbhar